Remembrance Events, 2018

 The Festival of Remembrance

-The Festival of Remembrance will take place at the Regal Theatre on Saturday, 10th November.
-The Stowe School of Dance will be performing 100 years of dance and the Stowmarket Concert Band will be performing a selection of well-loved tunes.
+The Festival of Remembrance took place at the Regal Theatre on Saturday, 10th November.
+The Stowe School of Dance performed 100 years of dance and the Stowmarket Concert Band performed a selection of well-loved tunes.

 The Remembrance Parade and Services

-The Remembrance Parade and Services will take place on Sunday, 11th November.
-The parade will march off from Red Gables, Ipswich Street at 8.45am on its journey to the Paris Church of St Peter and St Mary, where the service will start at 9.30am.
-Following the Church service, a service will take place in the Market Place, where a silence will be observed at 11am.
-The parade will once again form up and march to Memorial Gate, where the wreath laying ceremony will take place at 11.20am.
+The Remembrance Parade and Services took place on Sunday, 11th November.
+The parade marched off from Red Gables, Ipswich Street at 8.45am to the Paris Church of St Peter and St Mary.
+Following the Church service, a service took place in the Market Place, where a silence was observed at 11am.
+The parade once again formed up and marched to Memorial Gate, where the wreath laying ceremony took place at 11.20am.

 The Stowmarket Memorial Gates